flowmobile/storage_space/README.md

 The `StorageSpace` model contains values in bytes and human-readable versions.

+The `lowOnSpaceThreshold` triggers `lowOnSpace` to be set to true when the value is less than or equal to it (including when the value is equal).

 The `lowOnSpace` flag shows when the device is low on space.
 The threshhold is up to you.

 ## Usage